 While ignition interlock devices seem like a convenient solution to losing your license, they don’t come cheap.
 Installation can cost upwards of $150, and then there are the monthly fees.
 IIDs must be maintained, which can cost about $80 a month.
 If you are required to keep an IID in your car for a year, that comes out to over $1,100.

 The core of the problem comes with how the ignition interlock device works.
 They are specially designed to measure the temperature of the air being blown into it, as well as the strength of the breath.
 That prevents drivers from using something like compressed air to trick the ignition interlock device.
-However, it is this very same mechanism that can cause some drivers from starting their vehicles, even if they are stone sober.
+However, it is this very same mechanism that can prevent some drivers from starting their vehicles, even if they are stone sober.

 Issues like asthma and emphysema can prevent sober drivers from providing the full breath needed for the engine to start.
 One Pennsylvania driver, Donna Slagle, has experienced this issue firsthand.
-So far, she has had to have her ignition interlock device replaced twice, with each one recalibrated for the amount of air she is able to exhale.
+So far, she has had to have her ignition interlock device replaced twice, with each one recalibrated for the amount of air she can exhale.
 Yet, she still is unable to start her car sometimes because her exhale into the IID still isn’t strong enough.

 With these issues still prevalent in our state, some critics are calling for a loosening of Senate Bill 290.
 Or, at the very least, they are calling for IID manufacturers to give more consideration to those drivers who are unable to give a strong exhale.

-Physical impairments only the only issue.
+Physical impairments aren’t the only issue.
 IIDs have been used in Pennsylvania in some form or fashion for almost two decades now.
 Yes, DUI arrests have stayed relatively constant.
 Though there has been a decrease in alcohol-related DUIs, there has been a sharp increase in drug-related DUI arrests.
 In addition, once the devices are removed from the vehicle, the recidivism rates are practically the same as those who never had IIDs installed.

-Get Help with a Pennsylvania DUI Arrest Today
+Get help with a Pennsylvania DUI arrest today